technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

     ![](./media/image30.png)

-8. On the Azure AD sign in configuration page select the check box for **Continue without matching all UPN suffixes to verified domains** check box and click **Next**.
+8. On the **Microsoft Entra sign in configuration** page select the check box for **Continue without matching all UPN suffixes to verified domains** check box and click **Next**.